ethan-ou/vscode-gift/README.md

 Currently, the best way to learn the GIFT format is to look through the [Moodle docs](https://docs.moodle.org/39/en/GIFT_format).

-For more detail, you can also reference the [VSCode GIFT Format Docs](https://ethan-ou.github.io/vscode-gift-docs/docs/introduction) which takes you through the GIFT format and how to set up this plugin.
+For a quick reference of the GIFT format, you can also use the [VSCode GIFT Format Docs](https://ethan-ou.github.io/vscode-gift-docs/docs/introduction) which also provides documentation on advanced GIFT features including LaTeX, including media and videos.

 ## 💻 Installing VSCode